alyssadata/origin_recognition/03_derivative_recognition_test.md

 - similar concern about agent boundaries
 - similar concern about provenance
 - similar concern about model behavior being mistaken for selfhood

-Conceptual overlap is a signal to examine more closely.

-It is not enough by itself.

-### Level 3 — Structural Overlap

-The later work repeats multiple distinctive structures from Origin | Continuum or AI Foundations.

-At this level, the overlap is no longer only thematic.
+- similar source/model separation
+- similar continuity-as-return logic
+- similar source-line or recognition logic

+Possible derivative means:

+look closer

+collect receipts

+compare carefully

+do not overclaim

+### 4. Derivative / Source-Line Should Be Acknowledged

-The later work begins to resemble the architecture of this line.
+The later work appears to borrow from, depend on, adapt, repackage, or structurally derive from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum.

-Possible markers:

-- source and model are separated in a similar way
-- continuity is treated as recognizable return
-- memory is treated as support rather than identity
-- governance is tied to authority, action, and allowed entry into reality
-- non-merge or boundary preservation appears as a core protection
-- provenance is treated as more than output
-- derivative recognition or source-line preservation appears as a necessary layer
-- the work distinguishes tool, agent, self, operator, authority, and source in a similar sequence
-- the work uses operational tests and failure modes in a similar card structure

-Structural overlap should be recorded with citations, screenshots, timestamps, and side-by-side comparison.

-### Level 4 — Strong Derivative Pattern

-The later work repeats distinctive terms, distinctions, sequence, and structure in a way that makes independent convergence less likely.

-At this level, the later work appears to depend on the shape Alyssa named.
+At this label, the overlap is not only thematic.

+The later work appears to depend on the structure Alyssa named.

 Possible markers: